Tardiness

 Tardiness is the habit of being late or delaying arrival.
 Being late as a form of misconduct may be formally punishable in various arrangements, such as workplace, school, etc. An opposite personality trait is punctuality.

 Workplace tardiness

 United States

-Workplace tardiness is one of attendance issues, along with the absence from work and failure to properly notify about absence or being late.
+Workplace tardiness is one attendance issue, along with the absence from work and failure to properly notify about absence or being late.

 To be at work on time is an implied obligation unless stated otherwise.
 It is a legal reason for discharge in cases when it is a demonstrable disregard of duty: repeated tardiness without compelling reasons, tardiness associated with other misconduct, and single inexcusable tardiness resulted in grave loss of employer's interests.

 If tardiness is minor or without interference with employer's operations, it is not to be legally considered as misconduct.

 Characteristics of tardy people

 Diana DeLonzor in her book Never Be Late Again: 7 Cures for the Punctually Challenged classified habitually tardy people into seven categories: